seek-oss/sku/.changeset/little-years-shout.md

 **MIGRATION GUIDE**

-Ensure you app is running at least react `v16.14.0`, although in most cases it will be safe to switch directly to `v17.0.0`.
+Ensure your app is running React 17.
+React 16.14 is also supported if required.
 Now your app should be working but you may be seeing lint errors similar to the following:

 ```
 'React' is declared but its value is never read